DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 For when you're covered in sweat, need a place to sit down, get some air, and have a conversation with people (where you don't have to shout), the Plaza Rosa is the perfect place.

-Nestled in the epicentre of Theatron, a quick look around this place makes us think about what the backset of a Disneyland resort looks like.
+Nestled in the epicenter of Theatron, a quick look around this place makes us think about what the backset of a Disneyland resort looks like.
 All of the people you met in each room, each more unique than the last, have congregated in one place to drink, and have a good gossip!

-We felt like we were sitting in the middle of a medieval courtyard, with arched doors leading off into the other rooms and bars in surrounding the area.
+We felt like we were sitting in the middle of a medieval courtyard, with arched doors leading off into the other rooms and bars in the surrounding the area.